Air Duct Restoration

 How Does Duct Restoration Work?

-Duct restoration is a process of coating ducts in a lining compound and is a quick and minimally invasive procedure.
-We scope the ducts using a high definition video camera and clean them prior to coating them in a durable, flexible, and moisture resistant compound with a semi gloss finish that is resistant to accumulation of dust and dirt as well as anti-fungal to prevent mold growth.
+Duct restoration is a process of coating the duct system in a lining compound and is a quick and minimally invasive procedure.
+We scope the air ducts using a high definition video camera and clean them prior to coating them in a durable, flexible, and moisture resistant compound with a semi gloss finish that is resistant to accumulation of dust and dirt as well as antifungal to prevent mold growth.

 Is Duct Leakage the Cause of My High Energy Bill?

 It’s easy to overlook the importance of air ducts in the HVAC system’s overall efficiency.
-But ducts that are blocked or the airflow impeded by dust and dirt buildups, collapse of sonotubes, or holes and breakages causing leaks can cause serious reductions in the overall ability of your heater and AC to deliver air to your home.
+But ducts that are blocked, or the airflow impeded by dust and dirt buildups, collapse of sonotubes, or holes and breakages causing leaks can cause serious reductions in the overall ability of your heater and AC to deliver air to your home.
 Some estimate that the loss of efficiency from aging or decaying ductwork can be as much as 30% in the average home.
-Restoring ductwork will not only remove blockages and impediments to airflow, but provide a surface that is less hospitable to future buildups of materials such as dust and dirt, as well as reinforce the structural integrity of ducts that might otherwise collapse or decay.
+Having your ducts cleaned and restoring old ductwork will not only remove blockages and impediments to airflow, but provide a surface that is less hospitable to future buildups of materials such as dust and dirt, as well as reinforce the structural integrity of ducts that might otherwise collapse or decay.
 This can translate into reduced energy bills and better overall distribution of heated or cooled air throughout your home.

 Since our duct lining compound is applied in an even layer on top of the existing duct surfaces, it completely seals in the existing materials.
-This means that otherwise harmful substances that can become airborne in your HVAC system are trapped in a layer of environmentally friendly and non toxic sealant, thus rendering them inert.
+This means that otherwise harmful substances that can become airborne in your HVAC systems are trapped in a layer of environmentally friendly and non-toxic sealant, thus rendering them inert.

 Why is Certified NADCA Membership and State Licensure Important for Duct Restoration?